 It can be used to generate signals and collect output data in new and existing test beds

 PSLab output can be directed to OpenTAP listeners and logging plugins and analyzers

 How do OpenTAP users benefit from PSLab, and vice versa?

 PSLab packs a lot of functionality into a compact device.
 It makes a great addition to existing test automation test beds or a jumping-off point for new ones.
 It also offers a full-featured hardware starting point for device builders just beginning to automate workflows and implement a DevOps or DevTestOps paradigm.
 If you are migrating from an in-house test automation platform, while the “hood is open” you can use PSLabs to prototype and consolidate key test and measurement points.

 How does PSLab fit into the OpenTAP ecosystem

 OpenTAP users and integrators can leverage PSLab functions easily, by starting with the base driver supplied by PSLab, wrapping it an OpenTAP plugin template, and fleshing it out to support the needed hardware functions and test steps.
-The OpenTAP team at Keysight went a step further by building freely available, to support the various instruments that constitute PSLab.
+The OpenTAP team at Keysight went a step further by building freely available, open source plugins to support the various instruments that constitute PSLab.
 These plugins were developed as part of a senior project by students at the University California Santa Cruz.